Who or What are the Highland Cani-Crossers?

-Annelise’s interest in the sport had been sparked about 18 months previously when she’d bought a canicross session as a Birthday present for her husband, Steve and also one for herself.
-Then a month or so later they went to their first race with their collie, Skye, and after seeing how much she was enjoying herself both racing and socialising with the other dogs realised that they’d found something all of them could enjoy together.
+Annelise’s interest in the sport had been sparked in early 2013 when she’d bought a canicross session with Lindsay at Cani-Fit as a Birthday present for her husband, Steve and also one for herself.
+Then later that year they went to their first race – Cani-Fit Experience with their collie, Skye, and after seeing how much she was enjoying herself both racing and socialising with the other dogs – realised that they’d found something all of them could enjoy together.

 After a couple of seasons Annelise realised that there was no central point of contact for anyone else living in the Highlands of Scotland who wanted to either do canicrossing or bikejoring so the HCC’s came to fruition.

 The Highland Canicrossers now offers JogScotland canicross sessions and also specific mountain bike training sessions for bikejoring, as well as having our own annual event – The Highland Fling which is a mix of canicross and bikejor.